atul-anurag-sharma/atulanurag/content/post/How can I tell what you are to me?/index.md

 You are the voice that whispers in my ear,

-The words of encouragement, the comfort I hold dear.
+The words of encouragement, the comfort I hold dear.<br />

-How can I tell what you are to me?
+How can I tell what you are to me?<br />

 You are the stars that twinkle in the sky,